| Cameron |

 I've said it before but it breaks my heart.

-Then at long last, he sticks his hand out.
+At long last, he sticks his hand out.
 "So you're the wolf that's been distracting my dog."
 My eyes sharpen, and I bite my snarl as he insults Cameron, who's taut beside me, his grip tightening on my wrist.
 He says nothing.
-Part of me wants him to defend himself, but I understand pack structure.
+He should defend himself.
+I want him to defend himself, but I understand pack structure.
 He can't.
-I take his hand, then say eyes locked on his,
+I take his hand, as I mull over the right thing to say.

-"And you're the Asshat that's dick is so small he has to put pups down to feel better about himself," Eric growls.
+"And you're the Asshat that's dick is so small he has to put pups down to feel better about himself," That wasn't it.
+But it felt good.
+Eric growls.
 A moment of silence passes between us, then Alaric's laughing.

 "I like her Eric."
 He says, a huge grin plastered on his face.
 Eric says nothing.
 I'm waiting to see who looks away first.
 He does, turning to take a seat in one of the gray chairs.
 Alaric, tall and thin lounges on one of the couches, one leg over the other.
-Glancing at Cameron while their backs are turned, he's white as a ghost.
+Cameron's white as a ghost.

 "Come," Eric says.
 "I won't bite."
 Why is it I don't believe him?
-I take a seat carefully in one of the chairs across from him.
+I take a seat carefully in one of the gray chairs.
 Cameron doesn't sit.
-He stands beside the chair.
-Is he even allowed on the furniture?
+He stands beside the chair awkwardly.
+Do they allow him on the furniture?
 The house is spotless, I notice.
 I'm sure he does all the cleaning.

 "Cameron said you thought I wasn't real."
+I say.
 Eric shrugs.